youngSSS/multicore-programming/wait-free-snapshot/README.md

 # Wait-free Snapshot

+This is the WIKI of `Wait-free Snapshot`.

-## Logic
+# Logic

-### Snapshot
+## Snapshot

-Snapshot is needed to keep a track of linearizable point.
+The snapshot is needed to keep a track of the linearizable point.

-### At most three
+## At most three collect

-We cannot find linearizable schedule.
+### Why we cannot finish in two collect

+When we fail to pick a snapshot at once, we pick the other updater's snapshot as ours.

+In this case, if we finish on the second try, we cannot know whether the other updater's snapshot had been made after our invocation or not.
+If we pick the snapshot which had been made before our invocation, we cannot find a linearizable schedule.

+Therefore by picking the snapshot on the third try, we can guarantee that snapshot had been made after our invocation.

 <br/>

+# Source Code

 ## TestRunner.hpp